karolinaru/ecom/README.md

 ## Technology

 The App is built with ReactJS.
-It uses Axios and library to get a GitHub API call and React-Paginate for pagination.
+It uses Axios to get a GitHub API call and React-Paginate for pagination.
 Styles are made with Sass.

 ## Setup